 What Happens In an Oral Cancer Screening

+An oral cancer screening is a visual and tactile examination in which your dentist will look out for irregularities that could indicate oral cancer.
 To begin, you’ll have an in-depth conversation about your oral and overall health.
 Have you noticed anything unusual lately?
 Don’t hold back in this discussion with your healthcare provider — you are the expert on your own health, after all.
+The exam continues with your dentist or doctor looking closely at your mouth, face, and neck while also feeling around for lumps or bumps.
+Some of the most common indicators of oral cancer include:- Lesions or sores that do not go away after two weeks

 - Lumps or bumps in the mouth, cheeks, face, or neck